Africa is one of the most diverse continents on earth. Based on Per Capita rankings, this post will show you the richest countries in Africa.

 South African mines produce a variety of minerals such as gold, diamonds, coal, vanadium, manganese, iron ore, copper, and tin which make up more than half of South Africa’s exports or 4% of world trade in minerals and metals.

 However, South Africa’s economy faces severe challenges, such as rapid population growth, further poverty, and unemployment.

 Algeria is one of the wealthiest countries in Africa.

-Algeria has a significant influence on African affairs despite having a relatively small population of about 44.9 million people, ranking 34th.
+Algeria significantly influences African affairs despite having a relatively small population of about 44.9 million, ranking 34th.

 Algeria’s economy mainly relies on hydrocarbons and manufacturing, which account for about 60% of the GDP.

 Hydrocarbons contribute more than 95% to exports and 75% to government revenue.
-Manufacturing contributes less than one-third of GDP and employed about 16% of the workforce in 2014.
+Manufacturing contributed less than one-third of the GDP and employed about 16% of the workforce in 2014.